 Figure 1: Sampling dates (S1 to S5) at the study site superimposed with weekly chlorophyll a concentration at the entrance of the bay of Brest in 2018 (data from the French Coastal Monitoring Network SOMLIT; http://somlit.epoc.u-bordeaux1.fr/fr/).

-Suspended particulate organic matter (SPOM) was sampled using two 8-litersNiskin bottles at 50 cm above the sediment-water interface, immediately filtered on board onto a 200 µm nylon mesh to remove large zooplankton and particles.
+Suspended particulate organic matter (SPOM) was sampled at 50 cm above the sediment-water interface using two 8-litersNiskin bottles, and immediately filtered on board onto a 200 µm nylon mesh to remove large zooplankton and particles.
 In the laboratory, between 1 and 1.5 L was filtered on pre-combusted (450°C for 5 hours) GF/F filters (0.7 µm).
 Three replicates for each of the three analyses (SI, FA and pigment) were obtained.
 Superficial sedimentary organic matter (SSOM) was sampled from three cores of 15 cm diameter and 15 cm depth.
-In the laboratory, the sediment-water interface was re-suspended by flushing seawater with a 30 ml syringe following a standardized process: 60 ml of SSOM was pre-filtered on a 200 µm nylon mesh to being consistent with SPOM samples and filtered on pre-combusted (450°C during 5 hours) GF/F filters (0.7 µm).
+In the laboratory, the sediment-water interface was re-suspended by flushing seawater with a 30 ml syringe following a standardized process: 60 ml of SSOM was pre-filtered on a 200 µm nylon mesh to be consistent with SPOM samples and filtered on pre-combusted (450°C during 5 hours) GF/F filters (0.7 µm).
 Three replicates for each of the three analyses were obtained.
-Biofilm from one C. fornicata stacks was scrapped off using a toothbrush and suspended in 600 ml of filtered seawater (0.7 µm).
+Biofilm from one C. fornicata stack was scraped off using a toothbrush and suspended in 600 ml of filtered seawater (0.7 µm).
 200 ml of the suspended solution was filtered on pre-combusted (450°C for 5 hours) on GF/F filters (0.7 µm).
 Three replicates for each of the three analyses were obtained.
 Filters for FA analysis were put in glass tubes containing 6 ml of chloroform-methanol (2:1, v:v) solution and stored at -80°C before analysis, whereas filters for pigment and SI analysis were immediately stored at -80°C.

 Females of C. fornicata were sampled at the bottom of the stacks (mean shell length 33 ± 6 mm), attached to a dead C. fornicata shell.
 Sessile and motile males were sampled if they had a penis and a mean shell length of 20 ± 8 mm and 10 ± 1 mm, respectively.
+Smallest males were not necessarily found at the apex of the stack, fitting with the fact that they were fully motile and therefore potentially able to graze the substrate around them.
 We used the digestive gland as a relevant trophic integrator tissue because it has a higher turnover rate than muscle tissue and is an energy storage organ enriched in lipids (McCutchan et al., 2003; Vander Zanden et al., 2015).
 However, since digestive gland and gonad are fused in a single organ in C. fornicata, we analysed both tissues together for sessile males and females.
 Because gonads are comparatively small in motile males, the whole body was used to ensure sufficient lipid concentration.
 At each date and for each ontogenic stage, both stable isotope (SI) and fatty acid (FA) analyses of C. fornicata were performed on subsamples originating from the same tissue sample.
+Samples were stored at -80°C for a few days before freeze drying.

 2.2.
 Pigment analysis